danayers95/README-Generator/README.md

 *[Tests](#tests)
 *[Questions](#questions)

 ---

 ## Description:
-Uses prompts given by the user to generate a README.md file
+User prompts generate a professional README.md file

 ## Installation:
-No instructions given
+Fork directory onto your local storage, and run node index.js to answer the questions that will generate the README

 ## Usage: